 Pediatric research involving hypnosis highlights the efficacy of hypnosis and hypnotherapy for children.
 Doctors started documenting the use of child hypnosis as early as the 19th century.
 An abundant body of research and empirical evidence make a compelling case for its wider use.

 Because hypnosis is safe and non-invasive, you should consider raising your child with hypnosis.
-It should be part of the tools you can use to enhance the child’s wellbeing and health.
+It should be part of the tools you can use to enhance the child’s wellbeing and health and improve their confidence and self-esteem.